-For fiscal year 2004, the ISBI's real estate portfolio earned a 9.1% return.
-The NCREIF Real Estate Index, a measure of core, operating, non-leveraged real estate, earned 9.7%.
-Prior to fiscal year 2001, the ISBI Board's real estate policy was to seek higher return real estate opportunities while controlling for risk and investments focused on value-added or opportunistic strategies.
-However, over the last three fiscal years, the ISBI Board has increased the real estate strategic allocation from 5% to 10% of the total fund with the new allocation targeting 70% of its real estate to core, income producing real estate, with the balance in higher return strategies.
-Interests in limited partnerships, trusts, and other forms of pooled investments represent ISBI's current investments in real estate.
+The ISBI's real estate portfolio earned a 14.8% return.
+The NCREIF Real Estate Index, a measure of core, operating, non-leveraged real estate, earned 15.6%.
+Prior to the 2003 asset allocation model, the ISBI Board's real estate policy was to exploit higher risk, higher return value-added or opportunistic strategies.
+However, over the last three years the ISBI Board has increased the real estate strategic allocation from 5% to 10% of the total fund with the new allocation targeting 70% of its real estate to core, income producing real estate, with the balance in higher return strategies.
+The ISBI's real estate portfolio is invested primarily through interests in limited partnerships, trusts, and other forms of pooled investments, with one commitment (representing approximately 5 percent of the real estate portfolio) through a separate account vehicle.